|

 First International Symposium, CompLife 2005, Konstanz, Germany, September

-pages 253-264, Heidelberg, 2005.
+2005.
 Springer-Verlag.

-We consider the problem of selecting and tuning learning
+We consider the problem of selecting and tuning

-parameters for support vector machines, especially for the
+learning parameters for support vector machines,

-classification of large and unbalanced data sets.
-We show
+unbalanced data sets.
+We show why and how simple

-why and how simple models with few parameters should be
+models with few parameters should be refined and

-on a sensitive quality measure we analyze correlations
+sensitive quality measure we analyze correlations

-between the number of parameters, the learning time and the
+between the number of parameters, the learning time

-test data.
-In addition we study the influence of the quality
+independent test data.
+In addition we study the

-measure on the classification performance and compare the
+influence of the quality measure on the classification

-behavior of serial and asynchronous parallel parameter tuning
+performance and compare the behavior of serial and

-on an IBM p690 cluster.
+asynchronous parallel parameter tuning on an IBM p690

 |